 Perhaps you can find other ways to increase your billable hours, such as outsourcing or hiring full-time employees.
 The main thing is that you should not leave these numbers to chance.
 Design your entire day and determine what is realistic for your goals in each case.
 Don’t just pull a number out of the air.
 Think about the number and how it can happen or not happen before you put it in writing.

 Use the same process for your personal development goals.
 Think about what skills you want to improve; how long will it take to develop?
 Are there classes you can take?
 A good freelance education source is Freelance University.
 You can find any skill development course in their extensive library.
 Now, create a SMART goal.
 For example, perhaps you want to become more efficient with Excel to maintain your financial plan or even automate some of your tasks.
 You could write, “By March 1 (or any date you choose), take an Excel course to increase efficiency with some of my business administration tasks.”

 Review Your Goals

-Now that you’ve taken the time to create some fantastic goals, set up a schedule to evaluate your goals.
+Now that you’ve taken the time to create some fantastic goals set up a schedule to evaluate your goals.
 I suggest reviewing your goals quarterly at a minimum.
-Assess where you are, is the goal progressing as you anticipated, are you on track to complete as stated?
-Make any necessary alterations and keep notes as to why the changes are required.
+Assess where you are, is the goal progressing as anticipated; are you on track to complete as stated?
+Make any necessary alterations and note why the changes are required.

-Planning and working towards your goals should not be a source of stress if you remember to not only think about what you want but also how you will get there.
-This step helps clarify expectations and makes sure that the goal is SMART and worth your efforts.
+Planning and working towards your goals should not be a source of stress if you remember to think about what you want and how you will get there.
+This step helps clarify expectations and ensures that the goal is SMART and worthwhile.